melectronicslab/b-jvm/README.md

 A JVM for the web.
+Bring back the applet!

+Message me on Discord if you are interested in collaborating: forevermilk#0001

 ## Style guide